 This post may contain affiliate links.
 See our disclosure about affiliate links here.

-I hope that you found the above of help or of interest.
-Similar content can be found on our main site here: blog.hostfast.com/blog
+I hope that you found the article above of help and/or of interest.
+You can find similar content on our main site: blog.hostfast.com/blog